ElderFausto/Shopping-Cart-API/README.md

 This is a simple shopping cart project created with JavaScript Vanilla.

 ## Features 🎫
-• Product visualization through the Fake Store API
+• Product visualization through the Fake Store API.
-• Adding products to the shopping cart
+• Adding products to the shopping cart.
-• Removing products from the shopping cart
+• Removing products from the shopping cart.
-• Calculation of the total price of the products in the shopping cart
+• Calculation of the total price of the products in the shopping cart.

 ## Used Technologies 🛠️
 - HTML